haotianw177/nlp_hw2/README.md

    3. NP -> DT NN : 0.1014
    4. NP -> DT NNS : 0.0855
    5. NP -> DT NP* : 0.0841

 * Free Response: Did the most frequent rules surprise you?
 Why or why not?

+The most frequent rules did not surprise me.
+All top five rules are terminal rules (mapping POS tags to terminal symbols), which makes sense because every word in the treebank is associated with a POS tag.
+Tags like IN (prepositions), PUNC (punctuation), NNP (proper nouns), and NN (common nouns) are very common in English text, so their high frequency is logical.

 ## Part 3
 * CKY parses using gold POS tags: